Kuuuube/Hover_Distance_Limiter/README.md

 <br>

-## How to find HoverDistance, or Pressure:
+## How to find HoverDistance or Pressure:
 - Open tablet debugger by going to `Tablets > Tablet debugger...`
 - Put your pen within detection range of your tablet
-- The `Tablet Report` box will show the raw values for `HoverDistance`, and `Pressure`.
+- The `Tablet Report` box will show the current values for `HoverDistance` and `Pressure`.

     `HoverDistance` will not show on all tablets.
-If this is the case for your tablet then `HoverDistance` is not supported.
+If this is the case for your tablet, `HoverDistance` is not supported.